 - You must be able to demonstrate negligence on behalf of your employer or a fellow employee.
 Negligence is a breach of your employer’s duty to take reasonable care whilst you are in the course of your employment.

-If you can establish both then you have an entitlement to seek lump sum compensation in the form of damages.
+- If you can establish both, you are entitled to seek lump-sum payments in the form of work injury damages.

-The workers compensation legislation has modified these damages and employees are only entitled to claim against their employer for loss of past and future income only.
-This may still be a substantial amount of compensation and most claims are worth in the range of $200,000 – $500,000.
+This may still be a substantial amount of compensation, and most work injury damages claims are worth in the range of $200,000 – $500,000.

-If you do decide to proceed with a claim for work injury damages and are successful, then you are no longer entitled to any workers compensation benefits.
-Any weekly benefits or medical expenses you are receiving will stop.
-A work injury damages claim is a full and final settlement of all your rights and entitlements under the Workers Compensation Act.
+If you decide to proceed with a damages claim for work injury damages and are successful, you are no longer entitled to any compensation benefits.
+Any weekly benefits or treatment expenses you are receiving will stop.
+A work injury damages claim is a complete and final settlement of all your rights and what you are entitled to under the Workers Compensation Act.

-A claim for work injury damages must be brought within 3 years of the date of your injury.
+A work injury damages claim must be brought within 3 years of the date of your injury.